michaelt/series/README.md

 The first optimization imposed is to replace it with a type `ListM` that makes a suitable quotient; this will lead to some correctness subtleties not yet resolved, but the procedure is familiar.

 The next is to develop an optimization infrastructure in terms of a corresponding Church encode type systematically following the model of `Data.List`.

+In some respects we follow the model of `ertes` experimental `fuse` package, though this attempts precedes that one temporally.